Neoncat-OG/TrollStore-IPAs/README.md

 # TrollStore-IPAs

-## Add source to AltStore, ESign, Scarlet: https://raw.githubusercontent.com/swaggyP36000/TrollStore-IPAs/main/apps.json
+## Add source to ESign (currently not working with AltStore/SideStore): https://raw.githubusercontent.com/swaggyP36000/TrollStore-IPAs/main/apps.json

 *Huge thanks to [hieuddo](https://github.com/hieuddo) for their effort to get this up and running.
 There are still a few issues I've noticed with how the repo is updated.
 While this is a good companion to have, following up with this repo itself is currenlty the best way to catch up on all IPA releases.*